AdrianPricopie/AdrianPricopie/README.md

 - 🔍 Passionate and dedicated tester with a love for software testing and quality assurance.
 I have devoted a considerable amount of time to both theoretical and practical learning in automated and manual testing, working with various technologies.

-- 📚 Current Studies: Currently studying the [Playwright](https://playwright.dev/) automation tool.
+- 📚 Currently studying the [Playwright](https://playwright.dev/) automation tool.

 - ⚡ Fun Fact **I am funny**